mwtichen/Test-Repo/README.md

-# Test-Repo
+# datasciencecoursera
-This is a test for data science class
+Here's my repo for the course project.